 Super Bowl LVII Diary: Hannah Wilkes takes you behind the scenes in Arizona for Kansas City Chiefs vs Philadelphia Eagles

-Watch Super Bowl LVII from State Farm Stadium in Glendale, Arizona, live on Sky Sports NFL on Sunday; the AFC's Kansas City Chiefs face the Philadelphia Eagles from the NFC (kick-off, 11.30pm), with live coverage under way from 10pm
+Watch Super Bowl LVII from State Farm Stadium in Phoenix, Arizona, live on Sky Sports NFL on Sunday; the AFC's Kansas City Chiefs face the Philadelphia Eagles from the NFC (kick-off, 11.30pm), with live coverage underway from 10pm

-Sky Sports NFL's Hannah Wilkes is in Arizona for Super Bowl LVII between the Kansas City Chiefs and Philadelphia Eagles on Sunday, bringing you her daily diary with all of the best nuggets from behind the scenes in Arizona in the build up to the big game...
+Sky Sports NFL's Hannah Wilkes is in Phoenix for Super Bowl LVII between the Kansas City Chiefs and Philadelphia Eagles on Sunday, bringing you her daily diary with all of the best nuggets from behind the scenes in Arizona in the build-up to the big game...

-Having arrived in Phoenix on Sunday afternoon, our Sky Sports crew is jet lagged, over-caffeinated and ready to go!

 Live Super Bowl LVII